ahmeterenyasar/so_long/README.md

 # 🎄 so_long — 2D Mini Game with MiniLibX

-_A simple holiday-themed 2D game built using C and the MiniLibX graphics library._
+_A simple christmas-themed 2D game built using C and the MiniLibX graphics library._

 ---